Duration: | 9 Day(s) - 8 Night(s) |

 Day 2: Batumi – Akhaltsikhe

-We start to follow the routes of the saints that came to Georgia for preaching Christianity.
-First, we visit the Roman-style Gonio fortress (1st century), here is the grave of the apostle Matthias that accompanied St. Andrew in Georgia during one of his visits.
+We start to follow the routes of the saints who came to Georgia to preach Christianity.
+First, we visit the Roman-style Gonio fortress (1st century), here is the grave of the apostle Matthias who accompanied St. Andrew in Georgia during one of his visits.
 Afterward, we continue our way and arrive in the Meskheti region via Goderdzi pass (2000 m), on the way we enjoy the breathtaking views.

 According to historical sources, St. Andrew made many miracles in this region and converted people to Christianity.
 In Akhaltiskhe we visit the Ethnographic Museum.